Scientific Name, Botanical Grouping

 The Ginkgo Pages website relates that those Chinese Ginkgo biloba trees were mainly found in monasteries "in the mountains and in palace and temple gardens, where Buddhist monks cultivated the tree from about 1100 AD for its many good qualities."
 Plant collectors in China from the West eventually were sold on the trees and brought specimens home.

-The tree's good qualities include medicinal and culinary uses, exploited for centuries in both China and Japan.
-Roasted nuts from Ginkgo biloba trees have long been considered a delicacy in their native China.
+The tree's benefits include not only its use as medicine, but also food.
+It has been used in these ways for centuries in both China and Japan.
+Roasted nuts from Ginkgo biloba trees have long been thought a delicacy in their native China.

 - Warning: Since the seeds contain toxins, one must know how to cook them properly, otherwise they are not safe to eat.

 The tree's medicinal qualities are now recognized in the West, too.
-Treatment for short-term memory loss is just one of many medicinal uses for the extract derived from the leaves of Ginkgo biloba trees.
+Treatment for short-term memory loss is just one of many medicinal uses for the extract that comes from the leaves of Ginkgo biloba trees.